-- He also realized that some kind of force attracts Moon which causes its motion is a circular path around the earth, otherwise, the Moon would have drifted away from the Earth in a straight tangential line.
+- He also realized that some kind of force that attracts the Moon causes its motion to be a circular path around the earth, otherwise, the Moon would have drifted away from the Earth in a straight tangential line.

 - Newton named this force “gravity” and further discovered that this “gravitational force” exists between all objects of the universe.